dalesgit/logseq/pages/Epiphany-1-draft-2.md

 As a great bible story-teller once put it, while telling the story of the whole Bible – “The Bible begins like all good stories begin, with ‘Once upon a time…’”

-So with the Gospels and their Good News, they begin the way the gospel has to begin – with Jesus’ baptism by John The evidence from the gospels demonstrates that the early church Gospel story-tellers were in fact scandalized by this part of the story, the part about Jesus being baptized by John at the beginning of his ministry.
+So with the Gospels and their Good News, they begin the way the gospel has to begin – with Jesus’ baptism by John.
+The evidence from the gospels demonstrates that the early church Gospel story-tellers were in fact **scandalized** by this part of the story – the part about Jesus being baptized by John at the beginning of his ministry.

 Imagine: at the very beginning, from the very beginning, the Gospel has caused a scandal.

-We might suspect, then, that where the gospel no longer scandalizes, it may have lost its connection to its origins.

 The scandal in the case of the baptism is that Jesus – whom John himself said he had come to prepare the way for – he was but a servant to the one who was to come after – that it was John who baptized Jesus.
 The lesser, as it were, baptizing the greater.